A Tennessee Farm Grows A New Generation Of Social Justice Activists

 She knows some of her students may come from homes that aren't the best, and she wants to make a good place for them in her classroom.

-"It's like when they come to school and they have good educators, they feel like 'okay someone loves me, so I do have a shot at life,'" Dismal says.
+"It's like when they come to school and they have good educators, they feel like, 'OK, someone loves me, so I do have a shot at life,' " Dismal says.

 "We expect this generation to pick up the torch because the struggle is not over," says Theresa Venable, the librarian at the Langston Hughes Library at Haley Farm.